ahueck/opovlint/README.md

 - Unions
     - Incompatible with complex data classes [§9.5-1, C++03 Standard]
 - Explicit Conversions
-    - Cast operation from a user-defined type to a built-in often not possible
+    - Cast operation from a user-defined type to a built-in is often not possible
 - etc.